 The Super Hungry Dinosaur by Martin Waddell is a nice story about a little boy who saves himself and his family from a hungry and kinda scary dinosaur.
 First he talks the dinosaur out of eating him and his family but then when he goes after his dog he captures him.
 When the dinosaur gives up the fight and begs for food the little boy agrees to feed him if he makes amends.
 It ends with a huge burp ( a sure fire hit with kids) and a super full dinosaur.
 Why I have bothered to include this book was that it’s story really seems to talk to kids desire to be a hero, to save their family and feel powerful.
 The bit about natural consequences was a nice bonus too.

 I Am an Ankylosaurus by Karen Wallace tells the story of an ankylosaurus and how she lays her eggs, protects them with her armor and tail, eats leaves and fights off a tyrannosaurus rex.
-It’s not a bad book and dinosaur lovers will still like it, my son did but I was sorta left with the question “So what?”
-I didn’t care about this dinosaur , there was nothing that made me feel like I should.
-Like I said my 2 year old liked it but didn’t ask to read it again.
+It’s not a bad book, and dinosaur lovers will still like it, my son did, but I was sorta left with the question “So what?”
+I didn’t care about this dinosaur; there was nothing that made me feel like I should.
+Like I said my two years old liked it but didn’t ask to read it again.

 Dino-Soccer by Lisa Wheeler is a fun play by play look at a serious dinosaur soccer match.
 I appreciated how the author wove facts about dinosaurs into the active text about the soccer game.
 My soccer loving son really liked it and was completely engaged in the neck and neck game that the two teams of dinosaurs facing off.
 I liked the mini lessons about sportsmanship and the fast pace the book maintained throughout.